aws-samples/aws-modernization-with-lumigo/content/03_module/10-Troubleshoot timeouts (sync functions).md

 Let's see how we can use Lumigo to troubleshoot timeouts for synchronous Lambda functions such as those handling API requests.

-* If you click on the `Timeout` issue for the `requestUnicorn` function, it will take you to the function details page for the function and show you the invocations that timed out.
+* If you click on the timed out issue for the `requestUnicorn` function, it will take you to the function details page for the function and show you the invocations that timed out.

 ![requestUnicorn timeouts](/images/mod03-lumigo-requestUnicorn-timeouts.png)